 The core principle of the psychodynamic approach asserts that current emotional difficulties may have their origins in early experiences.
 It suggests that unresolved past experiences and conflicts remain in the unconscious and can influence one’s behaviours and relationships in the present.
 Therefore, it aims to bring unconscious experiences into consciousness, helping the individual to develop deeper insight and awareness of deep-rooted feelings and memories that can influence their behaviour and relationships.
 Exploring one’s thoughts and feelings about past and present experiences as well as the connection between them enables unresolved conflicts and distressing symptoms to be processed.

-Psychodynamic therapy can be particularly helpful, but not limited to, with deeper-seated issues such as:
+Psychodynamic therapy/counselling can be particularly helpful, but not limited to, with deeper-seated issues such as:

 • Bereavement and loss